andygott/andygott.github.io/_posts/2013-12-31-being-better-in-2014.markdown

 I’ve never really been comfortable with having a website with my name in the URL, it always felt like it had too much ego in it, or something.
 I’ve done plenty of writing before now, but it’s always been somewhat anonymised behind a business name.
 It’ll be interesting to see what impact, if any, writing at this URL will have on me.

 I can feel the narcissism taking hold already.
-You’ll all get signed photos of me next Christmas.
+You can all expect signed photos of me next Christmas.

 ### Enjoy This Now